dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 }
 ```

 The `UseRouting` and `UseEndpoints` calls are necessary to configure routing.
-Adding `MapActorsHandlers` inside the endpoint middleware is what configures actors as part of the pipeline.
+Configure actors as part of the pipeline by adding `MapActorsHandlers` inside the endpoint middleware.

 This is a minimal example, it's valid for Actors functionality to existing alongside: